Department of Women, Gender, and Sexuality Graduate Student Handbook

 Hall Center Seminars

-The Hall Center sponsors seminars that should interest WGSS graduate students: Gender, Early Modern, Latin America, Modernities, Nature and Culture, Digital Humanities, Peace, War & Global Change.
+The Hall Center sponsors seminars that should interest WGSS graduate students.
+Current and previous topics include: Gender, Trans* studies, Early Modern, Latin America, Modernities, Nature and Culture, Digital Humanities, Peace, War & Global Change.
 Faculty in WGSS co-host the Hall Center's Gender Seminar, and the department expects its graduate students to attend these.
 The seminar provides a forum for faculty, graduate students, and visitors to present work in progress as well as to discuss issues of mutual interest.

-Students may wish to integrate internships or service learning into their graduate program.
+Students may wish to integrate internships/service learning, or independent studies, into their graduate program.
 The Women, Gender, and Sexuality Studies Program will seek to ensure that such experiences are relevant to an individual’s formal training and examination structure.
-A student wishing to pursue an internship should write a proposal and submit it to the Director of Graduate Studies for approval.
-The proposal must outline the goals to be achieved through the internship and must describe the agreed-upon academic and work activities that will be undertaken to complete the internship.
+A student wishing to pursue an internship or independent study should write a proposal and submit it to the Director of Graduate Studies for approval.
+The proposal must outline the goals to be achieved through the internship or independent study and must describe the agreed-upon academic and work activities that will be undertaken to complete the internship or independent study.
 The student is responsible for identifying an appropriate faculty sponsor, who will help determine the necessary reading and writing requirements for the academic component.
-In addition, the student must negotiate with an on-site internship supervisor the actual work activities to be performed at the internship site.
+For internships, the student must negotiate with an on-site internship supervisor the actual work activities to be performed at the internship site.
 In evaluating the work component at the end of the internship, the student’s onsite supervisor will submit an evaluation of the student’s performance to the faculty sponsor.
 If the internship has been taken for credit, the faculty member will then use this evaluation, in conjunction with the student’s academic work related to the internship, as the basis for an appropriate grade.
 Above all, the internship experience should be a critical component of the student’s total program and be incorporated into the student’s definition of program concentration.

 Graduate students may nominate themselves for any award where they fit the eligibility requirements outlined in the award description.
 First-year graduate students are not eligible for teaching awards.